Forecasting Constraints on Cosmology and Modified Gravitational-wave Propagation by Combining Strongly Lensed

-We also jointly estimate the impact parameter $y$.
-We first generate the unlensed waveform signal in frequency domain using the \texttt{IMRPhenomXPHM} waveform \citep{Pratten:2020ceb}, and then create the two lensed signal images magnified by $\mu_\pm(y)$ with equation (\ref{eq:sis_magnification}) and a phase difference of $\pi/2$ between images.
+We first generate the unlensed waveform signal in frequency domain using the \texttt{IMRPhenomXPHM} waveform \cite{Pratten:2020ceb}, and then create the two lensed signal images magnified by $\mu_\pm(y)$ with equation (\ref{eq:sis_magnification}) and a Morse phase difference of $\pi/2$ between images.
+In reality, the Morse phase depends on the type of observed images, but we assume that the true Morse phase is found by phase difference between images from individual PE, and we use $\pi/2$ for all events for simplicity.
 For simplicity, we generate spin-free waveforms.
 The posterior of waveform parameters $\{\phi\}$ given image data $x_{j=1,2}$ in the joint analysis is thus given by

 where $\Pi(\phi)$ is the prior, and the joint log likelihood is given by

 Here $f$ is the frequency, $\tilde{h}(f)$ is the detector response to GW signals, given by

 where $F_+^k$ and $F_\times^k$ are the antenna pattern functions of the $k$ detector for the plus and cross GW polarization.
 The scalar product $\langle \tilde{h}(f)|\tilde{g}(f) \rangle$ is defined as